omarathon/riot-api-crawler/README.md

 ## Usage

-One may use this crawler by adding one of the jars within the builds directory of this repo to their project.
-It is their choice whether to choose the jar containing or not containing the dependencies, however if the latter option is chosen they must install the appropriate dependencies as above.
+One may *use this crawler* by **adding one of the jars** within the *builds* directory of this repo to their project.
+It is their choice whether to choose the jar *containing or not containing the dependencies*, however if the latter option is chosen they must **install the appropriate dependencies as above**.

 It is recommended for one to install the first-half of the above dependencies and to use the jar that does not contain the dependencies in their project, if they do not intend to use the PostFirebaseOutputHandler.